Edit Blog Post

 Direct buses to Somoto, Estelí, and Managua leave frequently from the terminal.
 See below for getting to Honduras.
 Pico Mogotón

 Down at the farm I met one of the Jiménez brothers who introduced me to Santos, my guide.
-We quickly settled on C$400 for the hike (which is what Evelyn had suggested) and were off at 9:55 first down the road then through a coffee plantation and finally on the trail which criss-crossed and ascended a shallow waterfall and creek for a couple kms.
+We quickly settled on C$400 for the hike (which is what Evelyn had suggested) and were off at 9:55 first down the road then through a coffee plantation and finally on the trail which criss-crossed a creek and ascended a series of gentle waterfalls for a couple kms.
 After an hour we hit the trail to the summit and began one of the slickest, steepest ascents of my life.
 I'm not sure this hike would be possible in the wet season.
 We reached the crest after another hour or so and this was the Nicaraguan-Honduran border as delineated by several small concrete markers.
 The trail meandered along the crest, rose some more, and at 12:42 we tagged the summit marker and posed alongside the Nicaraguan flag.

 is not sore after a brutal hike but this was to be the exception.
 The other passengers turned out to be huge Red Sox fans (baseball is muy popular